andaze/hugo-jobs/content/office/gallery/_index.en.md

 ---
-title:  "Office gallery"
+title:  "Office Gallery"
 date:   2020-08-05T15:53:27+06:00
 draft: false
 weight: 1
 advtitle2: "Office and surroundings"
 advtitle3: "OFFICE"
-description: "Here is our office.
-It's not a big office, but it's laid out in a spacious environment where you can concentrate on your work."
+description: "Our office is located in the Expert Office.
+It is a high-quality space where you can concentrate on your business in a relaxed atmosphere."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",